pietheinstrengholt/rssmonster/README.md

 WISHLIST
 ----

-* When moving feeds between categories, change the count for the category
+* Cosmetic: When moving feeds between categories, change the count for the category
-* Restore Fever API or add Feedbin Api support
 * Mark as read, unread buttons
 * Add search function
 * Welcome screen when database is empty